 For me, experiencing the city by foot was more fun than I could have hoped for.
 How could it not be, when charming carousels throughout Paris’ streets and squares give the city an extra touch of magic?

 Estrella Azul is a young emerging writer, passionate about reading, floral art and photography, with an artistic personality and a soulful outlook on life.
-To read more of her creative writing, her thoughts and daily happenings, visit Life’s a stage – WebBlog©.
+She is a Hungarian girl living and writing from Cluj-Napoca, Romania, the capital of historical region Transylvania.
+Estrella is our European correspondent, she currently serves as the photo editor here at Milliver’s Travels and she dreams of embarking on a round-the-world trip.
+To read more of her creative writing, visit Life’s a stage – WebBlog©.